15 Jul Audiovisual content: closed captioning and SDH

 In the first article on this topic, we addressed the challenges and solutions that make an audiovisual content accessible.
 Specifically, audiovisual content consists of a video track and an audio track: in this article we find out how to make the latter more accessible.

-We live in a world increasingly dominated by audiovisual content: we communicate through GIFs, we share stories on Instagram, we feel lost and excluded if we haven’t seen the latest episode of a viral TV show… In short, audiovisual content has become some sort of universal language that often tells a lot about us, what we like, and what values we identify with.
+We live in a world increasingly dominated by audiovisual content.
+We communicate through GIFs, we share stories on Instagram, we feel lost and excluded if we haven’t seen the latest episode of a viral TV show.
+In short, audiovisual content has become some sort of universal language that often tells a lot about us.
+What we like, as well as what values we identify with.

 The accessibility of audiovisual content

 Access to audiovisual content is not something incidental, but has been declared a fundamental human right by the 2006 United Nations Convention on the Rights of Persons with Disabilities (CRPD).
-Indeed, Article 30 establishes something as obvious as it is inescapable: people with disabilities have the right to “enjoy access to television programs, films, theater, and other cultural activities, in accessible formats.”
-Through this international convention and other legislation, many countries have adopted specific laws addressing the need to include subtitles in audiovisual content to ensure equal access for all citizens.
+Indeed, Article 30 establishes something as obvious as it is inescapable.
+People with disabilities have the right to “enjoy access to television programs, films, theater, and other cultural activities, in accessible formats.”
+Through this international convention and other legislation, many countries have adopted specific laws addressing the need to include subtitles in audiovisual content.

 Viewers of subtitled content are on the rise, and it is not just deaf or foreign-speaking people.